Generic Name: Voriconazole Suspension (VOR i KON a zole)

 - Bright lights may bother you.
 Wear sunglasses.

-- An unsafe heartbeat that is not normal (long QT on ECG) has happened with Vfend.
-Sudden deaths have rarely happened in people taking this medicine.
+- An unsafe heartbeat that is not normal (long QT on ECG) has happened with Vfend (voriconazole suspension).
+Sudden deaths have rarely happened in people taking Vfend (voriconazole suspension).
 Talk with the doctor.

 - Use with care in children.
 Talk with the doctor.

-- Use birth control that you can trust to prevent pregnancy while taking Vfend.
+- Use birth control that you can trust to prevent pregnancy while taking Vfend (voriconazole suspension).

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.